Yiannis128/Yiannis128/articles/godot-asteroids-01.md

-# Learn Godot - For Absolute Beginners: 1
+# Godot - Asteroids Game For Complete Beginners: 1

 ## Warning, this article is still in development!
 Do not use for learning yet!